General Guidance on Calculating Indirect Costs

 Introduction

 This document provides introductory guidance to NEH applicant and recipient organizations on calculating indirect costs as part of an NEH grant or cooperative agreement application budget.
-This guidance does not supersede information and requirements on the development, calculation, and application of indirect costs and indirect cost rates in 2 CFR Part 200, Uniform Administrative Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the General Terms and Conditions for Awards to Organizations (For grants and cooperative agreements issued January 1, 2022, or later).
+This guidance is meant to summarize information and requirements on the development, calculation, and application of indirect costs and indirect cost rates found in 2 CFR Part 200—Uniform Administrative Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the General Terms and Conditions for Awards to Organizations (for awards issued October 1, 2024, or later).

 Refer to the Notice of Funding Opportunity (NOFO) for statutory or administrative information regarding the allowability of indirect costs.
 NEH does not reimburse indirect costs under the following types of awards: